oldhand7/brandon_disney/README.md

-# JoinDisney+
+# Join VarietySplash

-JoinDisney+ is a complete job requirtment and hiring solution.
+Join VarietySplash is a complete job requirtment and hiring solution.
 This application offers solutions best focused in simpliflying hiring process.
 The features of this site are:

 ⚪ Allows recruiters to post for job vaccancies